The Datastore is a schemaless NoSQL datastore providing robust, scalable storage for your application, with the following features:

 - High availability of reads and writes

 - Strong consistency for reads and ancestor queries

 - Eventual consistency for all other queries

-The Datastore replicates data across multiple datacenters using a system based on the Paxos algorithm.
+The Datastore replicates data across multiple datacenters.
 This provides a high level of availability for reads and writes.
 Most queries are eventually consistent.